FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 ### CloudWatch

-- Standard monitoring is intervals of 5 minutes
+- Standard monitoring in intervals of 5 minutes
-- Detailed monitoring is intervals of 1 minute
+- Detailed monitoring in intervals of 1 minute
 - Contains the following sub components
   - Dashboards
   - Alarms
   - Events
   - Logs

-### Metadata
+### Meta-data

-To get the metadata from a running EC2 instance, run the following command:
+To get the meta-data from a running EC2 instance, run the following command:

 ```
 curl http://169.254.169.254/latest/meta-data/